gambling-advocate/qbb2022-answers/day4-homework/README.md

 B- I did.

 C- I went with a grayscale, wasn't the prettiest but very accesible.
 For the non corrected p-values there was clear loss of power as sample sizes and probabilities increased.
 For corrected p-values, power remained very strong as probablities became less fair, so long as sample size was very low.
 I believe this means we had an easier time distinguishing unfair coins?

+D- This paper is focusing on Transmission Distortion, which is the unequal distribution of alleles by sperm.
+Typically distribution is thought to be equally split per Mendel's Law of Segregation.
+There are definitely parallels between the graphs in the figure S13 and our graph.
+In both graphs we  see stronger power values on the heatmap when we correct p-values.
+The biggest difference I notice is that power values seem stay stronger as you move up in number of sperm, where as they got weaker as we moved up in coinflip iterations.
+Prob_heads corresponds to transmission rate and number of iterations corresponds to number of sperm.
+My coinflip uses binomial test because I can either get heads or tails, making for 2 choices.
+Similarly, there are two copies of an allele available for a diploid heterozygote, leading to two possible choices of distribution.